Defining Breakpoints in Responsive Web Design

 - Developers and designers are compelled to take into account functional differences occurring between different devices.
-For example, certain devices prioritize voice search while others are more proficient with keyboard or even touchpad.
+For example, certain devices prioritize voice search while others are more proficient with a keyboard or even a touchpad.

 - There is less coding involved since block-level elements such as a div, heading or section expands to fill 100% of it’s parent by default.
 Thus most content will fit a mobile screen automatically.

 - Use the following points to reduce friction: